SOM-Research/DescribeML/README.md

 code --install-extension DescribeML-0.0.2.vsix
 ```

-*Troubles: If you cannot see the syntax highlight in the examples files (p.e. *Melanoma.datadesc*) as the image below.
+*Troubles: If you cannot see the syntax highlight in the examples files (p.e. *Melanoma.descml*) as the image below.
 Please, reload the VSCode editor and write the code --install command again*

 Great!
 That's it.

 ## Usage

-To start using our tool, we recommend accessing to the **/examples/evaluation** folder in the repository and open and take a look in some, for example *Melanoma.datadesc* file to see a working example of our preliminary evaluation.
+To start using our tool, we recommend accessing to the **/examples/evaluation** folder in the repository and open and take a look in some, for example *Melanoma.descml* file to see a working example of our preliminary evaluation.

 Remember: by default, VSCode gives you auto-completion help by hitting CTRL + Space (or equivalent in MAC)